 Allergies

 Allergies can cause a dry cough in children.
-A caregiver can help a child use:
+A caregiver should seek emergency medical help if a child experiences any of the following symptoms:

 Acid reflux and GERD

-GERD in children may cause dry cough, problems in swallowing, and asthma symptoms.
+GERD in children may cause dry cough, problems swallowing, and asthma symptoms.
 Treatment depends on the severity of the condition.

 Somatic cough

 Some children present with a cough with no medical diagnosis and do not respond to treatment.
-Doctors previously labeled it psychogenic, habit, or tic cough.
+Doctors previously labeled it as psychogenic, habit, or tic cough.

 Foreign objects